Cowboy Bebop (2021 TV series)

-Cowboy Bebop is a 2021 American science fiction streaming television series.
-It is a live action series based on the 1998 Japanese anime television series of the same name and the 2001 Japanese anime film of the same name.
-Set in the year 2171, the series focuses on the adventures of a ragtag group of bounty hunters chasing down criminals across the Solar System on the Bebop spaceship.
+Cowboy Bebop is an American space Western television series.
+It is a live action series based on the 1998 Japanese anime television series Cowboy Bebop and the 2001 anime film Cowboy Bebop: The Movie.
+Set in the year 2071, it charts the adventures of a ragtag group of bounty hunters chasing down criminals across the Solar System on the Bebop spaceship.